Functions of bounded fractional variation and fractal currents: Preliminaries and notation

 If $d_X(x,x') \geq \epsilon$, then

 Thus $\lim_{k\to\infty}\Hol^\alpha(f_k) = 0$.
 This proves \eqref{holdertrick_eq}. \end{proof}

-We try to avoid this trick but we will use it in the proof of Theorem~\ref{pushforward_thm}.
-This is also the reason for the comment following Theorem~\ref{intro_thm} in the introduction.
+We avoid this trick for the most part but we will use it in the proof of Theorem~\ref{pushforward_thm}.
+This is also the reason for the comment after Theorem~\ref{intro_thm} in the introduction.
 So whenever there are open boundary conditions on H\"older exponents in a statement it is often not really relevant what topology on H\"older functions we choose.
 Because of this, we try to check the sharpness of the boundary case for H\"older exponents whenever there is an open boundary condition in a statement.

 The following construction to approximate H\"older functions by Lipschitz functions is described for example in the appendix of \cite{G2} written by Semmes.
 For a proof see \cite[Theorem~B.6.16]{G2} or \cite[Lemma~2.2]{Z}.
+This construction is very similar to the one used in order to prove the McShane-Whitney extension theorem for Lipschitz functions.

 \begin{lem} Let $f \in \Lip^\alpha(X)$ for some $\alpha \in \ ]0,1]$ and $H \geq 0$ such that $\Lip^{\alpha}(f)\leq H$.
 For $\epsilon \in \ ]0,1]$ define $f_\epsilon : X \to \R$ by